-Founded by local families in 1975, Concord Children's Center continues to provide the best early education and care to over 200 infants, toddlers, preschoolers, and after kindergartners at three sites in Concord, Massachusetts.
+Founded by local families in 1975, Concord Children's Center continues to provide the best early education and care to over 200 infants, toddlers, and preschoolers at two sites in Concord, Massachusetts.
 We offer flexible full and part-time hours.
-The Children's Center is a non-profit organization, governed by a volunteer board of parents and staff.
-In 2006 we completed a successful capital campaign for our award winning new classroom building at 1300 Main Street.
+The Children's Center is a nonprofit organization, governed by a volunteer board of parents and staff.
+In 2006 we completed a successful capital campaign for our award winning new schoolhouse at 1300 Main Street.
+In 2023, we opened our second new schoolhouse at 250 Old Bedford Rd.